thegreatpissant/learningOdin/README.md

 * assets : images and other items to use
 * TicTacToe : Game of TicTacToe using SDL3
 * sdlAppWithCallbacks : Example using SDL3 callbacks

+Notes:
-* Should I need a UI use microui https://gist.github.com/gingerBill/5bbcca224bf8d9dcd09dde38b2567d10
+* Should I need a UI maybe use microui https://gist.github.com/gingerBill/5bbcca224bf8d9dcd09dde38b2567d10